|

 work Adderley ever did - and among Coltrane's most instantly likeable.
 (Quintet

-In Chicago was released on Mercury, and later reissued by Verve as Cannonball
+In Chicago was released on Mercury, and later reissued by Limelight as Cannonball

 Around